-90.7 KWMU-1, The Gateway KWMU-2, and Classical KWMU-3 are all included, and by connecting a smartphone to the auxiliary jack of a car stereo, Classical KWMU-3 and The Gateway KWMU-2 fans will be able to listen to our channels in a car without an HD radio.
+90.7 KWMU-1, The Bridge KWMU-2, and Classical KWMU-3 are all included, and by connecting a smartphone to the auxiliary jack of a car stereo, Classical KWMU-3 and The Bridge KWMU-2 fans will be able to listen to our channels in a car without an HD radio.

 The app also includes one-touch bookmarking, a unique feature allowing users to bookmark an exact position within a stream to refer to again for a specific topic of interest or song heard during a St. Louis Public Radio program.